-Japan is set to host the 2019 Rugby World Cup next year (20 September to 2 November).
-If you got lucky in the first round of ballot sales, it’s time to start planning!
+Japan is in the hot seat for the 2019 Rugby World Cup, happening until 2 November.
+If you got lucky with tickets, it’s time to start planning!
 Game venues in southern Japan – like Kumamoto Stadium and Fukuoka Hakatanomori Stadium – are teeming with side trips.
 We’ve pulled together some of the region’s must-do sites for you.

 Stunning Sengan-en Garden

 If you’re flying into Kagoshima airport, your first stop has to be Sengan-en Gardens.
 This is a UNESCO World Heritage Site that boasts an active volcano, Sakurajima, as its backdrop.
 It’s beyond beautiful.
 If you’re a Japanese film or TV buff, you’ll likely recognise it.
 The sprawling, manicured garden offers endless photo opps, plus a museum to teach you all about what makes this area of Japan so unique.

 Kagoshima is famous for Chiran Green Tea so don’t pass up the chance to taste a some of the local delights on Sengan-en Garden’s tea-and-sweet matching menu.
 We recommend the hand-stirred matcha.

 This one’s for the lovers.
 We instagrammed about this spot as a great place for the perfect proposal because it’s so romantic.
 If you’re planning on popping the question in between games, or know someone who needs some inspiration, this could be the perfect place.

 Takachiho Gorge is nothing short of a picture-perfect experience.
 It’s the antithesis of a rugby match – take a gentle meander that ends with a lazy row to a waterfall in an old-style rowboat.
 The gentile, romantic experience is framed between Takachiho’s dramatic walls and an idyllic bridge.